 Chicago's suburbs aren't just for commuters.
-The towns that lie to the north, west, and south of the city are rich in history, culture, museums, and outdoor activities.
-Add a day or two to your itinerary and get out of town for a concert, architecture tour, or zoo visit; the journey to the ’burbs is well worth those additional vacation days.
+The towns that lie to the north, west, and south of the city are rich in history, culture, and outdoor activities.
+So add a day or two to your itinerary and get out of town for a concert, architecture tour, or zoo visit; the journey to the ’burbs is well worth the additional vacation time.

-to excellent theaters and museums that rival their city cousins.
-The farther out you go, the more likely you are to find wooded parks and wider streets that characterize the towns outside just about any major city.
-But Chicago's ’burbs are far from mirror images of others that dot the map.
-These bedroom communities are loaded with trip-worthy gems.
-Brookfield and Lisle, to the west, have top-notch zoos and exquisite gardens; along the North Shore, Highland Park and Evanston attract talented musicians and house internationally acclaimed art collections.
-And Oak Park is so rich in architectural history that you can't help but wish you had more time to just simply stay put.
+The suburbs closest to the city limits have excellent theaters and museums that rival their urban cousins.
+The farther away you go, the more likely you are to find the wooded parks and wider streets that characterize towns outside just about any major city.
+But Chicago's bedroom communities aren't mirror images of others that dot the map.
+Far from ho-hum, they are destinations in their own right.
+Brookfield and Lisle, to the west, have top-notch zoos and exquisite gardens; along the North Shore, Highland Park and Evanston attract talented musicians and house internationally acclaimed art collections; and Oak Park is so rich in architectural history that you can't help but wish you had more time to simply stay put.

 Forget strip-mall fast food, too—it’s not uncommon to find decidedly urban types doing a reverse commute to visit a trendy new restaurant or ethnic eatery outside the city limits.
-With Chicago's bus and train system reaching out to some of the nearer suburbs, the trips are painless.
-In short, don't overlook Chicago's suburbs when you plan a trip here.
-If you do, you'll surely be missing out on some of the very best things the metropolitan area has to offer.
+With Chicago's bus and train system reaching some of the nearer ones, the trips are painless.
+In short, don't overlook the 'burbs when planning your Chicago trip.
+If you do, you'll miss out on some of the very best things the metropolitan area has to offer.